Public sector offer

 Diversity matters.
 Public sector bodies not only have the moral responsibility to advance equality, diversity and inclusion (EDI) but a legal one.
 The Equality Act 2010 stipulates that public bodies have the duty to eliminate unlawful discrimination, equalise opportunities and foster good relations between people with protected characteristics.
 Moreover, there is a business case for it, with companies and institutions that make strides in advancing the EDI agenda seeing positive economic effects (BIS, 2013; McKinsey, 2018).

-Each workshop is dynamic and impactful, engaging participants in thought provoking exercises and discussions and eliciting deep learning.
-A variety of methods of delivery such as small group work, videos and thought experiments are used.
-The focus is not only on raising awareness of EDI issues, but most importantly on how institutions and individuals can address them.
+Our workshops, whether in person or via Zoom, are dynamic and impactful, engaging participants in thought provoking exercises and discussions and eliciting deep learning.
+A variety of methods of delivery used, such as small group work, videos and thought experiments, makes the training highly interactive.
+The focus is not only on raising awareness of EDI issues, but most importantly on how institutions and individuals can address them and build supportive cultures.

 Areas of expertise:

 LGBTQIA+ issues (with a focus on trans equality)

 Intercultural intelligence and competencies

 Equality in higher education: inclusive teaching and assessment, including empowering pedagogy and decolonising the curriculum